StancuFlorin/google-assistant-samsung-smart-tv-integration/README.md

 ### Locally ###

-- You need to create a file named ``config.py``.
-There is an example on ``config.py.example``.
+- Check the config.ini file and add your own details there.
 - To enable to comunication with your TV you will need to put the correct IP on ``REMOTE.host``.
 Your TV should be on the same network with the PC that will run this script.
 If you have an older TV (<2016) you will need to change the method and the port also.
 Check [samsungctl](https://github.com/Ape/samsungctl) for more information.
-- The DeviceHub information also needs to be added.
+- The CloudAMQP information also needs to be added.
 Make sure that you add the correct data there.
-- Run the script using ``python samsung-remote.py`` or ``./samsung-remote.py``
+- Run the script using ``python samsung-smart-tv-remote.py`` or ``./samsung-smart-tv-remote.py``

 ### IFTTT ###